tomphttp/specifications/BareServerV1.md

 Request Headers:

 ```
-x-bare-host: example.org
+X-Bare-Host: example.org
-x-bare-port: 80
+X-Bare-Port: 80
-x-bare-protocol: http:
+X-Bare-Protocol: http:
-x-bare-path: /index.php
+X-Bare-Path: /index.php
-x-bare-headers: {"Accept":"text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9"}
+X-Bare-Headers: {"Accept":"text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9"}
-x-bare-forward-headers: ["accept-encoding","accept-language"]
+X-Bare-Forward-Headers: ["accept-encoding","accept-language"]
 ```

 All headers are required.
 Not specifying a header will result in a 400 status code.
 All headers are not tampered with, whatever is specified will go directly to the destination.

-- x-bare-host: The host of the destination WITHOUT the port.
+- X-Bare-Host: The host of the destination WITHOUT the port.
 This would be equivalent to `URL.hostname` in JavaScript.
-- x-bare-port: The port of the destination.
+- X-Bare-Port: The port of the destination.
 This must be a valid number.
 This is not `URL.port`, rather the client needs to determine what port a URL goes to.
 An example of logic done a the client: the protocol `http:` will go to port 80 if no port is specified in the URL.
-- x-bare-protocol: The protocol of the destination.
+- X-Bare-Protocol: The protocol of the destination.
 V1 bare servers support `http:` and `https:`.
 If the protocol is not either, this will result in a 400 status code.
-- x-bare-path: The path of the destination.
+- X-Bare-Path: The path of the destination.
 Be careful when specifying a path without `/` at the start.
 This may result in an error from the remote.
-- x-bare-headers: A JSON-serialized object containing request headers.
+- X-Bare-Headers: A JSON-serialized object containing request headers.
 Request header names may be capitalized.
 When making the request to the remote, capitalization is kept.
 Consider the header capitalization on `HTTP/1.0` and `HTTP/1.1`.
 Sites such as Discord check for header capitalization to make sure the client is a web browser.
-- x-bare-forward-headers: A JSON-serialized array containing names of case-insensitive request headers to forward to the remote.
-For example, if the client's useragent automatically specified the `Accept` header and the client can't retrieve this header, it will set x-bare-forwarded-headers to `["accept"]`.
-The Bare Server will read the `accept` header from the request headers (not x-bare-headers`) and add it to the headers sent to the remote.
+- X-Bare-Forward-Headers: A JSON-serialized array containing names of case-insensitive request headers to forward to the remote.
+For example, if the client's useragent automatically specified the `Accept` header and the client can't retrieve this header, it will set X-Bare-Forwarded-Headers to `["accept"]`.
+The Bare Server will read the `accept` header from the request headers (not X-Bare-Headers`) and add it to the headers sent to the remote.

 Response Headers:

 ```
-content-encoding: ...
+Content-Encoding: ...
-content-length: ...
+Content-Length: ...
-x-bare-status: 200
+X-Bare-Status: 200
-x-bare-status-text: OK
+X-Bare-Status-text: OK
-x-bare-headers: {"Content-Type": "text/html"}
+X-Bare-Headers: {"Content-Type": "text/html"}
 ```

-- content-encoding: The remote body's content encoding.
+- Content-Encoding: The remote body's content encoding.
-- content-encoding: The remote body's content length.
+- Content-Encoding: The remote body's content length.
-- x-bare-status: The status code of the remote.
+- X-Bare-Status: The status code of the remote.
-- x-bare-status-text: The status text of the remote.
+- X-Bare-Status-Text: The status text of the remote.
-- x-bare-headers: A JSON-serialized object containing remote response headers.
+- X-Bare-Headers: A JSON-serialized object containing remote response headers.
 Response headers may be capitalized if the remote sent any capitalized headers.

 Response Body: